Shikaga/PitchBlackAnalysis/index.md

 Yet this is what the movie wants us to believe that this character has done.
 I mean, how can Riddick not admonish her for being incredibly stupid?

-If I remember, there is a lovely little line, "Stay out of the light", which is obviously a little callback to the previous film.

 We are in this sub plot just long enough to forget about the silly Necromongers, but sadly they return in a